General Questions

 Elliotticity

-What is Elliotticity?
+What is elliotticity?

-Is Elliotticity a stylized fact of financial markets?
+Is elliotticity a stylized fact of financial markets?

-Elliott Prechter and Sacha Sardo-Infirri, Ph.D have finished research for their upcoming paper, “Using The Elliott Wave Model To Distinguish Real From Randomly Permuted Financial Returns.”
+Elliott Prechter and Sacha Sardo-Infirri, Ph.D have finished research for their upcoming paper, “Using The Elliott Wave Model To Distinguish Real From Random Financial Returns.”
 In it, they show that EWAVES can tell the difference between real market prices and randomized versions across major markets and indexes like DJIA, Nasdaq, Gold, and even Bitcoin.

 Paper Conclusions